niaapps/niaapps.github.io/niaapps-blog/_drafts/mantras.md

 <div class = "tab">
 <p><em>I'm so bad at ___.</em> would be a helpful thought as: <em>I have room to grow in this area.</em></p>

-<p><em>This situation would be better without me.</em>
+<p><em>This situation would be better without me.</em> can be rephrased to <em>I bring unique gifts to the table.</em>
 <br>

 This thought has no truth to it.
 Has someone told you a situation is better without your presence?
 Or are you assuming this because you cannot see your own worth and impact?
 This is the kind of thought I would recognize and say "I don't have any proof that this thought it true" let it go and move on, but I understand that might be hard for someone new to building a better inner voice.

-So a possbile rephrasing could be: <em>I will look for feedback about my position in this situation and move forward from there.</em> </p>
+Another a possible, more neutral rephrasing could be: <em>I will look for feedback about my position in this situation and move forward from there.</em> </p>

 <p><em>Useless...
-Why can't I do anything right?</em></p>
+Why can't I do anything right?</em></p> becomes <em>I make mistakes because I'm human.
+My job is to learn from this experience.</em>
 </div>
 </blockquote>

+Observing your thoughts, questioning if they're true is an important skill to build.
+In the words of my wonderful therapist, "We are often our own worst critics."
+Recognizing this, and then clapping back to your bad thoughts, deciding if they are true or not is the first step.
+The second is coming up with a rephrasing, so when this thought or a similar one comes back -- because it will, your inner voice is something that needs training, it won't change in one thought.
+When those thoughts come back, you have a new affirmation, new mantra in your arsenal.

 ### Ask yourself: What do you need more of in your life?
 When I am sitting down to update or write new mantras I ask myself this question.